bcbrown/bookreviews/2017/README.md

 ### Watermelon Sugar
 Also by Richard Brautigan, this is a poetic novella about a land where things arew made from watermelon sugar.
-It's very hard to describe, so I'll just say that Brautigan marries a poetical aesthetic with deadpan comedy in absurdity.
+It's very hard to describe, so I'll just say that Brautigan marries a poetic aesthetic with deadpan comedy in absurdity.

 ### The City and the City
 One of the more thought-provoking novels I've read lately, it made me think